foxriver76/ioBroker.denon/README.md

    *Skip to next title.*

-* volumeDown
+* volumeDown / zone2.volumeDown

-   *Decrease volume.*
+   *Decrease volume of Main Zone / Zone2.*

-* volumeUp
+* volumeUp / zone2.volumeUp

-   *Increase volume.*
+   *Increase volume of Main Zone / Zone2.*

+* quickSelect1 / zone2.quickSelect1

+   *Emulates the quick select buttons of your remote, with numbers from 1 to 5 for Main Zone / Zone 2.*
 ### States
 Following states will be created by the adapter:

 * info.connection

    *Read-only boolean indicator.
 If your broker is connected to your DENON AVR, the state is true otherwise false.*

-* mainVolume
+* mainVolume / zone2.volume

-   *Number value which represents the current main volume of your AVR.
-You can also set the volume.*
+   *Number value which represents the current Main Zone / Zone2 volume of your AVR.
+You can also set the volume here.*

+   *Example:*
+    ```javascript
+    setState('denon.0.mainVolume', 45.5); // Sets volume of Main Zone to 45.5
+    ```

 * maximumVolume

    *Read-only number which represents the maximum possible volume.*

-* muteIndicator
+* muteIndicator / zone2.muteIndicator

-   *Boolean value, which is true if the AVR is muted, otherwise false.
+   *Boolean value, which is true if the Main Zone / Zone2 is muted, otherwise false.
 You can mute your AVR with this state.*

+   *Example:*

+    ```javascript
+    setState('denon.0.muteIndicator', true); // Mutes the Main Zone of your AVR
+    ```

-* powerState
+* powerState / zone2.powerState

    *Boolean value, which is true if the AVR is turned on, otherwise false.
 You can turn your AVR on and off with this state.*

-* selectInput
+* selectInput / zone2.selectInput

    *The number value contains the current input source.
 You can also set the input source with the following encoding:*